Jim McKenny: Post-hockey

-After hockey, McKenny returned to Toronto and began attempting to break into the broadcasting industry, selling advertising and volunteering on the weekends at CHUM-AM and CHUM-FM.
-He would soon land a gig as a colour commentator for Canadian-Italian Hockey League (CIHL) games at St. Mike's Arena, working Friday nights alongside play-by-play announcer Brad Diamond on local station CFMT-TV branded as 'Multilingual Television'.
+After hockey, McKenny returned to Toronto and began attempting to break into the broadcasting industry, selling advertising and volunteering on the weekends at radio stations CHUM-AM and CHUM-FM.
+He soon landed a gig as a colour commentator for Canadian-Italian Hockey League (CIHL) games at St. Mike's Arena, working Friday nights alongside play-by-play announcer Brad Diamond on local station CFMT-TV branded as "Multilingual Television".

 He was then hired by Gary Slaight at the Slaight Communications-owned Q107 radio station to sell advertising and contribute on the microphone on a show with Scruff Connors and Gene Valaitis.

 Throughout this time, McKenny supplemented his income with modelling gigs.

 Citytv

-In 1984, in the aftermath of the longtime Citytv sports anchor Jim Tatti leaving to launch Sportsline on the Canada-wide Global Television Network, thirty-seven-year-old McKenny was hired at Citytv, a CHUM Limited-owned, Moses Znaimer-run local television station in Toronto.
+In 1984, after longtime Citytv sports anchor Jim Tatti left to launch Sportsline on the Canada-wide Global Television Network, 37-year-old McKenny was hired at Citytv.
 In addition to filing sports reports, McKenny began appearing as in-studio sports anchorman on the daily CityPulse 6p.m. and 11p.m. newscasts.
 During their on-camera banter before and after the sports segments, lead anchorman Gord Martineau usually addressed McKenny by his nickname "Howie".

-Over time, in addition to professional sports, McKenny decided to devote a significant portion of his CityPulse segments to the coverage of local Toronto-area high school sports as well.
-During the fall-spring high school sports season, this included the 'Athlete of the Week' feature celebrating a different high school athlete's exceptional performance; the segment would eventually become somewhat of a signature for the reporter.
+Over time, in addition to professional sports, McKenny devoted a significant portion of his CityPulse segments to covering local Toronto-area high school sports.
+During the high school sports season, this included the 'Athlete of the Week' feature celebrating a different high school athlete's exceptional performance; the segment eventually became somewhat of a signature for the reporter.

 While on vacation in Montego Bay, Jamaica during November 2002, 55-year-old McKenny suffered a heart attack following a workout.
-After being taken to Half Moon Clinic in Jamaica, the sports anchor was transported by air ambulance to South Miami Hospital where he underwent angioplasty.
+After being taken to Half Moon Clinic in Jamaica, he was transported by air ambulance to South Miami Hospital where he underwent angioplasty.
 He has since been able to make a full recovery.
 In later interviews, McKenny talked about having to borrow US$70,000 from friends in order to immediately cover the U.S. airlift and hospital costs due to not having his Canadian medical insurance information on him.

-The December 27, 2009 broadcast of CityPulse Tonight (11p.m. air time) was McKenny's last with Citytv as the Rogers Media-owned station decided to focus its sports coverage solely around the younger anchor Kathryn Humphreys.
-Despite having his employment terminated in late 2009, McKenny agreed to a deal to continue anchoring the sports package on the weekend newscasts for another year due to Humphreys' unwillingness to work the weekends.
+The December 27, 2009 broadcast of CityPulse Tonight (11p.m. air time) was McKenny's last with Citytv as the station refocused its sports coverage solely around the younger anchor Kathryn Humphreys.
+McKenny agreed to a deal to continue anchoring the sports package on the weekend newscasts for another year due to Humphreys' unwillingness to work the weekends.

 McKenny, at the age of 64, did not pursue further jobs in broadcasting after leaving Citytv, and instead counselled alcohol addicts.

 In 2013, McKenney was inducted into the Ottawa Sports Hall of Fame.

 Personal

+Family

+McKenny and his wife Christine have two children, a son and a daughter.
+His daughter died in a car accident in 2013.